leancodepl/corelibrary/docs/domain/03_aggregates.md

 ### `IOptimisticConcurrency.DateModified`

 `DateModified` is optimistic concurrency token managed by application code.
-It is managed by [`EFRepository`](../../src/Domain/LeanCode.DomainModels.EF/EFRepository.cs) and you shouldn't do it by yourself, unless you know what you do.
+It is managed by [`EFRepository`](../../src/Domain/LeanCode.DomainModels.EF/EFRepository.cs) and you shouldn't do it by yourself.
 It is written this way, instead of `public DateTime DateModified { get; set; }`, to make it not accessible outside [`EFRepository`](../../src/Domain/LeanCode.DomainModels.EF/EFRepository.cs).